jzal03/book-opmanual-dd24/src/fc-betaflight/overview.md

 ### USB to Micro USB cable
 This cable is used for two purposes:

-1. To configure the Flight Controller settings in CleanFlight
+1. To configure the Flight Controller settings in Betaflight

     ```{note}
     This part only needs to be done once.